 Spanking is deeply rooted in the history and culture of the United States.
 The bible is often used to support, even perhaps to require, that parents use corporal punishment on children.
 Many clergy today are speaking out against that interpretation of scripture.

 The Reverend Dr. Thomas E. Sagendorf, retired Methodist Minister, says the following "I can find no sanction in the teaching of Jesus or the witness of the New Testament to encourage the practice of corporal punishment at home, school or anywhere else.
 A number of popular voices take a different view, often quoting Old Testament scriptures to prove their point.
 Those who subscribe to this argument misunderstand and misuse scripture.
-A similar method of selective reading could just as well be used to justify slavery, suppression of women, polygamy, incest and infanticide".
-At its General Conference in Pittsburgh, Pennsylvania in April and May, 2004, the United Methodist Church passed two resolutions against corporal punishment in homes, schools and child-care.
-The United Methodist Church is the second largest Protestant denomination in the United States.
+A similar method of selective reading could just as well be used to justify slavery, suppression of women, polygamy, incest and infanticide."
+At its General Conference in Pittsburgh, Pa. in April and May, 2004, the United Methodist Church passed two resolutions against corporal punishment in homes, schools and child-care.